Occupational Therapy Doctorate Faculty and Staff

 Dr. Moyle moved to Duke University in September of 2019 from Temple University in Philadelphia.
-At Temple, she served for 5 years the Academic Fieldwork Coordinator and assistant professor in occupational therapy.
+At Temple, she served for 5 years as the Academic Fieldwork Coordinator and assistant professor in occupational therapy.

 Dr. Moyle holds a B.S. in Business Administration from Rider University, a B.A. in Health and Exercise Science from Rowan University, an M.OT in Occupational Therapy from University of the Sciences in Philadelphia, and a post-professional OTD from Chatham.
 Her capstone research focused on student performance on fieldwork using multisource feedback.
 Dr. Moyle’s clinical work is with older adults in skilled nursing and long-term care.